biviosoftware/home-env/README.md

 b_install_pyenv 3
 ```

-Will install the latest version of python 3 in a pyenv.
+Will install the latest version of python 3 in a pyenv and virtualenv.